rustacean-station/rustacean-station.org/_transcripts/029-redisjson.md

 comes to that, I think, given the state of things.
-Great, so I want to be respectful of your time, obviously, and we're probably running up against it here, but I will throw a link to your podcast, and your FOSDEM talk, and GitHub, as mentioned earlier, in our show notes and things like that.
+Great, so I want to be respectful of your time, obviously, and we're probably running up against it here, but I will throw a link to your podcast, and your FOSDEM talk, and GitHub, as mentioned earlier, in our [show notes][episode] and things like that.
 But before we wrap up specifically talking about Rust, I want to ask you two purely opinion questions which are: What's your Linux distro of choice?
 And what editor do you use when you're working in the best programming language in the universe, Rust?